grig23/primetime.en/help/AccountIQ/faq.md

    **Answer.** Yes, we can provide the list of Accounts from any segment along with their sharing metrics and characteristics.

-1. How similar are Account IQ’s results to MVPDs who have built similar systems for themselves?
+1. How similar are Account IQ’s results compare to in-house solutions?

-   **Answer.**

-1. For Programmers that have enabled Concurrency Monitoring, how do their sharing scores compare to us?
-Does Concurrency Monitoring help or not, since they are both tackling the same problem?

-   **Answer.** CM identifies simultaneous use whereas AIQ is not dependent on that.
-So, they compliment each other.
-Regarding comparison, there are a number of factors that drive sharing (e.g. live sports).
-So, it’s hard just to compare one Programmer to another.
-You’d want to try to compare as situations as similar as possible.
-In general we’re looking at how AIQ can help measure the effectiveness of CM and we’re running an analysis on Olympics data that BG will follow up on.
-Also, another Programmer has asked for reports on the impact of CM on AIQ scores and we’ll be working on that.

-1. How do we use these insight, what do we use it for or how do we stop it?
-CM seems to be a good application since we’re a customer for that.

-   **Answer.** We’re thinking along the same way.
-We’re working on an integration between AIQ and CM for that exact purpose.
-(I also talked about how Snapshots could be used to measure the effectiveness of these measures.)
+   **Answer.** Account IQ has access to more data than any single streaming service and has a detection model based on over a decade of processing, which results in the most accurate results available.

+1. How can I use the insights provided by Account IQ?

+   **Answer.** Understanding the scale and nature of sharing is the first step in our recommended best practices.
+Taking targeted action with specific accounts such as upselling or limiting streams is the step.
+The full recommendation is to start small, measure the results of the action, and refine and scale the process.

-1. Do we need to work with MVPDs to implement measures like smart CM?
+1. Do we need to work with internal technology groups and distribution partners to implement measures like smart CM?

-   **Answer.** No, we could make the data available to you to create your own CM rules based on AIQ data.
-Or, we could possibly create these rules for you.
+   **Answer.** Not necessarily, Adobe Primetime Support can work with to create your own CM rules based on AIQ your data.

-1. How will we be able to see how trends look over time?
+1. Can I see how segments trend over time?

-   **Answer.** The challenge is system performance and we’re working on that.
-We have great designs for viewing data on time, but it’s a huge amount of data to process.
-Snapshots will help with this - involving smaller data sets and allowing us to compare two snapshots.

-1. How can we identify different cohorts?
-Answering questions like, “Is it related to a specific piece of content?”, or, “Have that just been sharing in general for a while?”

-   **Answer.** We have some filters available now for identifying cohorts (e.g. very high probability of sharing, usage patterns), and we’d like to hear back for other filters you’d like to apply.
-From there you could decide specific actions to take on each.
+   **Answer.** Yes, operation impact graphs track and display characteristics of a target segment over the life of the operation.